deniscostadsc/playground/README.md

-make check-wrongs  # verify if WRONG files have content explaining which solution is failing and why make clean  # remove files created by the run task make count-solutions  # show numbers of solutions in different languages per problem folder make get-easiest-problems  # list all complete problems sorted by the sum of number of lines make get-easiest-problems WIP=true  # same as above, but limited to uncommitted beecrowd problems make install-git-hook  # install the post-commit hook used to keep get-easiest-problems cache up to date make lint [ENVIRONMENTS='language extensions']  # check lint for all solutions if no ENVIRONMENTS is passed
+make check-wrongs  # verify if WRONG files have content explaining which solution is failing and why make clean  # remove files created by the run task make count-solutions  # show numbers of solutions in different languages per problem folder make get-easiest-problems  # list all complete beecrowd problems sorted by the sum of number of lines (requires install-git-hook) make get-easiest-problems WIP=true  # same as above, but limited to uncommitted beecrowd problems make install-git-hook  # install the post-commit hook used to keep get-easiest-problems cache up to date make lint [ENVIRONMENTS='language extensions']  # check lint for all solutions if no ENVIRONMENTS is passed